Cuenca, Batangas

+History

-Once a part of San Jose, it became an independent town under the name "Cuenca" in 1876, after the Spanish hometown of the then-Governor of Batangas that resembles its cold breeze and beautiful scenic spots.
+Once a part of San Jose, it became an independent town under the name "Cuenca" on either November 7, 1876 or April 7, 1877, after the Spanish hometown of the then-Governor of Batangas that resembles its cold breeze and beautiful scenic spots.
 Its main tourist attraction is the 700 m mountain, Mount Macolod (Mount Maculot).

-The Patron of Cuenca is Saint Isidore the Laborer, the patron of farmers.
+The patron of Cuenca is Saint Isidore the Laborer, the patron of farmers.
 A celebratory feast is held annually every May 15.